Syncing 10,000 leads/mo? GET A DEMO

 You can even hire a professional to create catchy, expressive, and click-worthy graphics, such as DiBona & Associates’ seminar presentation.

-These visuals make their presentation interesting while emphasizing the critical content.
+These visuals make the presentation more engaging while emphasizing the critical content.

 One of the best parts of hosting a LinkedIn Event is getting to see who showed up.
-LinkedIn makes it easy to view your attendee list right on the Event page, but there are a few details worth knowing so you can get the most out of it.
+However, there are a few details worth knowing so you can get the most out of it.

 Who can see the attendee list?